-who poverty and tatters and hollow-eyed and high sat up smoking in the supernatural darkness of floating across the tops of cities contemplating jazz.
+who poverty and tatters and hollow-eyed and high sat up smoking in the supernatural darkness of cold-water flats floating across the tops of cities contemplating jazz

-The poem is highly autobiographical, Ginsberg assumes the role of witness, confessor and victim.
-There is a personal redress, a mournful cry for his life and platonic love for Carl Solomon, a friend Ginsberg had met while in a mental institution.
+The poem is highly autobiographical.
+Ginsberg assumes the role of witness, confessor, and victim.
+There is a personal redress, a mournful cry for his life, and a platonic love for Carl Solomon, a friend Ginsberg had met while in a mental institution.

 who lounged hungry and lonesome through Houston seeking jazz or sex or soup, and followed the brilliant Spaniard to converse about America and Eternity, a hopeless task, and so took ship to Africa, who disappeared into the volcanoes of Mexico leaving behind nothing but the shadow of dungarees and the lava and ask of poetry scattered in the fireplace Chicago…